History of Saving Private Ryan in Timeline

 May 2004: Special Collector's Edition DVD Release

-In May 2004, a two-disc Special Collector's Edition DVD set of Saving Private Ryan was released to coincide with the 60th anniversary of D-Day, including additional behind-the-scenes content and Spielberg's insights.
+In May 2004, a two-disc Special Collector's Edition DVD set of Saving Private Ryan was released to coincide with the 60th anniversary of D-Day.
+It included additional content, such as behind-the-scenes footage and Spielberg's insights on various aspects of the film.

 Loading Video...